 What is a Fun Palace?

-Fun Palaces is both an ongoing campaign for culture at the heart of every community, and an annual weekend of action – arts, science, craft and tech events run by and for local communities.
+Fun Palaces is both an ongoing campaign for culture at the heart of every community, and an annual weekend of action – arts, science, craft, tech, digital and sports events and activities – run by and for local communities.
 Fun Palaces weekend is the first weekend of October every year.
 The next Fun Palaces weekend is 7th & 8th October 2017.

 A Fun Palace IS